Neandertal

 Are there restrooms and cafes?

-Facilities such as restrooms and cafes may be available in the vicinity of the valley.
-Confirm their availability on the official website before your visit.
+Facilities such as restrooms and cafes may be available near the museum.
+For more details, consult the official website.

 What should I wear?